ClemRz/bitcoin-analyzer/documents/DOCUMENTATION.md

 ## Assumptions

-The following assumptions were made during development of the MVP.
+I made the following assumptions during the development of the MVP.
 For some of them the code allows an easy resolution.

  - The app displays only one currency: USD, assuming our market is domestic (US).
 It would be fairly easy to extend the number of currencies supported by the application;
  - the value of the bitcoin (BTC) price is rounded to 3 decimal digits.
 More digits would be hardly readable but it would be easy to change if needed;